OlegPoyan/phone-picker/README.md

     `npm install`

-4. Run HTTP server on port 3000
+4. Run HTTP server on port 3000 (make sure nodejs and nodemon binaries are on the path)

     `npm run dev`